 One particular change is that the Matters of Local Environmental Significance category of the Environmental Significance Overlay has been removed from lots that are:

 - not within an Open Space, Conservation or Environmental Protection Zone.

 This approach was taken to reduce barriers to development on land that is already zoned for urban purposes.

-The assessment triggers are identified in the Tables of Assessment (Part 5) of the Redland City Plan.
+The assessment triggers are identified in the Tables of Assessment (Part 5) of City Plan.
 A proposed development is assessable against the Environmental Significance Overlay code if it is: